midhun2208/Food-App-NamasteReact/Readme.md

-- They are normal JS utility Function - they are prebuild Important Hooks
-  -useState() - Superpowerful State Variables in React Manintains state of your component const = [] = useState() - Whenever a state varible is updated the component re-renders its self
+- They are normal JS utility Function - they are prebuild Important Hooks useState() - Superpowerful State Variables in React Manintains state of your component const = [] = useState() - Whenever a state varible is updated the react re-renders the component

                   - Modify
                       useing the set function in the state Hook -useEffect()
+        - It  is also  a utility function by react .
+The useEffect works only after the body is renderd
+        - It takes two arguments one is Callback() arrow funtion
+                                  2) is  a dependency array

 # Why React is Fast